Epicguru/InGameWiki/NugetDoc.md

 3. Inside the package manager window, click Browse and search for 'Lib.InGameWiki'.
 4. Select the package (author: Epicguru) and select Install.
 5. Package should now be installed.
 Under references, click on InGameWiki and find the properties tab.
-6. Change Copy Local from True to False.

 # How to add basic auto-generated wiki
 1. Create a new C# file in your project called `Wiki.cs`